programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 * [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages)
 * Alex Gil, ["How (and Why) to Generate a Static Website Using Jekyll, Part 1"](http://chronicle.com/blogs/profhacker/jekyll1/60913)
 * Eduardo Bouças, ["An Introduction to Static Site Generators"](https://davidwalsh.name/introduction-static-site-generators)
-* Tom Johnson, [Getting started with the Documentation Theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/): a usable theme, but also useful for cutting and pasting various neat tricks

-*Deeper understanding of Jekyll, GitHub Pages, and web development*
+*Deeper understanding of Jekyll and GitHub Pages*
 * [Official Jekyll Documentation](http://jekyllrb.com/docs/home/)
 * Jekyll "unofficially" links to two Windows + Jekyll resources: [http://jekyll-windows.juthilo.com/](http://jekyll-windows.juthilo.com/) and [https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/)
 * [https://help.github.com/articles/using-jekyll-with-pages/](https://help.github.com/articles/using-jekyll-with-pages/)
 * [Jekyll Style Guide](http://ben.balter.com/jekyll-style-guide/)
 * [Using a custom domain with GitHub Pages hosting](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) You can purchase a domain (e.g. my-own-domain.com; $10-20/year and upwards) and switch your website to using that instead of *username.github.io/repo-name* but still use GitHub Pages' free hosting.

+*Theming (aka visual appearance)*
 * [Mozilla's CSS first steps module](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps)
 * The World Wide Web Consortium's [list of CSS learning articles and tutorials](https://www.w3.org/Style/CSS/learning.en.html)
+* Tom Johnson, [Getting started with the Documentation Theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/): a usable theme, but also useful for cutting and pasting various neat tricks
+* [Jekyll documentation on themes](https://jekyllrb.com/docs/themes/) including several theme directories
+* Explore themes that are hosted on GitHub repos (e.g. [this one](https://github.com/mmistakes/jekyll-theme-basically-basic), as many of these use a Readme file to walk you through how the theme works and how to customize it

 *Migrating to Jekyll*
 * Jekyll's documentation on [migrating existing websites](https://import.jekyllrb.com/docs/home/)